qmk/qmk_firmware/keyboards/planck/keymaps/prog_qgmlwb/README.md

 Found in the QMK docs: <https://docs.qmk.fm>

-## QMK configurator

-This keymap uses macros such that qmk configurator cannot exactly match its behavior.
-The file `build/layers.json` is used for printing the keymap.

-## Print layout
+## Printing layout

-The folder `print_layouts` contain all layouts designed using the [pimpmykeyboard layout editor](http://www.keyboard-layout-editor.com).
-Each file can be imported into the editor using the `Raw Data` field
+This keymap uses macros such that [qmk configurator](https://config.qmk.fm) cannot exactly match its behavior.
+Instead, the images are designed using the [pimpmykeyboard layout editor](http://www.keyboard-layout-editor.com).
+The folder `print_layouts` contains the image source json files that can be imported into the editor using the `Raw Data` field.

 ## Future additions

-Audio and plover mode has been disabled due to the lack of storage space in the planck pcb ver 5.
+Features disabled due to the lack of storage space in the planck pcb ver 5:

+- Audio
+- Plover mode